 Otherwise, it is the turn of the players who said: “Go Fish.”
 The aim of the game is to collect four cards of the same rank and make “matches”.
 The game continues until there are no cards left in the hand or the deck.

 Go Fish is an exciting learning card game about patterns, pairs, and numbers.
 Not only is it designed to offer loads of fun, but also allows your kids to learn as they play.

-Apples to Apples card game requires 4 or more players and an Apples-to-Apples card set.
-Start by placing the red apple cards while the green ones in the tray and choose a judge.
+The Apples to Apples card game requires 4 or more players and an Apple-to-Apples card set.
+Start by placing the red apple cards while the green ones are in the tray and choose a judge.

 Players are required to choose a red card that is most appropriate to the adjective of the green apple card.
 It doesn’t have to be an obvious answer, but one that appeals to the judge.

 This is where the fun lies.
 You can be as creative as you want with your choices.
 Once all the cards are submitted, the judge shuffles them, reminds everyone what the green apple card says and reads the submissions.

 Ultimately, s/he will judge which the best match is and the winner gets the Green Apple Card.

 Apples to Apples is a game meant to be played with a large group since it has many twists and variations.
 To speed things up you can even disqualify someone who takes too long to select a red card.

 To have fun and play the No Thanks card game you will require a No Thanks card set, chips, and three to seven players.
 Every card has a value equivalent to its face value.

 The rule of the game is to have the lowest score at the end.
 Once the cards and chips are dealt, and a card is dealt face-up in the middle, players have two options every turn: